m3mentomor1/OneSwipe/README.md

    A. On the Azure portal, create a resource & an instance for Azure Database for PostgreSQL.

-   You can refer to this documentation for more instructions: https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal
+   Refer to this link for more instructions: https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal

    B. Go to "config/database.yml" & configure the database connection: